Please feel free to comment on my review.

 There was the behind-the-scenes documentary called ‘Endgame’, looking into the reasons why ‘Doctor Who’ was cancelled in 1989 and what would’ve happened if the show was allowed to continue and did Season 27.
 There was also ‘Search Out Science’, a children’s school programme item that featured the Seventh Doctor, Ace, K-9 and an unlikely companion in Stephen Johnson.
 There was ‘Little Girl Lost’, a behind-the-scenes documentary into the character development of Ace, and there was ‘Destiny of the Doctors’, which had a selection of footage from the 1997 computer game featuring Anthony Ainley in his last ever appearance as the Master before he sadly died in 2004.

-On Disc 6 of the ‘Doctor Who – The Collection – Season 26’ Blu-ray, the two-part making-of documentary ‘Cat Flap’, the outtakes; the stereo sound audio mix option; the DVD audio commentary and the DVD fan commentary can be found on there.
+On Disc 6 of the ‘Doctor Who – The Collection – Season 26’ Blu-ray, the two-part making-of documentary ‘Cat Flap’, the outtakes; the mono sound audio mix option; the DVD audio commentary; the DVD fan commentary; and the ‘Radio Times Listings’ PDF can be found on there.
 The deleted and extended scenes (now called ‘The Evolution of Survival’); the BBC trailers and continuity announcements; the photo gallery; the info-text commentary option; the 5.1 surround sound audio mix option and the isolated music option for ‘Survival’ have been updated for 2020 on the Blu-ray.

 On the PDF front, as well as the ‘Radio Times Listings’ of the story, there are also production documents, scripts and Ken Trew’s costume designs for the story.
 You need a special Blu-ray computer drive for that.

 On Disc 7 of the ‘Doctor Who – The Collection – Season 26’ Blu-ray, the ‘Endgame’ documentary can be found on there.